As your children grow and their needs change, modifications to child custody, parenting plans, and support are often

 - Loss of income, or increase in income

 You may bring a motion to modify child custody if there has been a substantial and continuous change of circumstances and modification would be in a child’s best interests.

 In 2013, Arizona child custody law changed to remove the word “custody” entirely, and replace that term with “legal decision-making” and “parenting time.”The statute now provides that: “Consistent with the child’s best interests . . . the court shall adopt a parenting plan that provides for both parents to share legal decision-making regarding their child and that maximizes their respective parenting time.”

 The statutory change has created an opportunity for parents who do not have equal decision-making rights, or primary residential parent status, to return to court and modify their custody orders.

 Considering Modifying Your Divorce Decree or Child Custody Order?

-Gary J. Frank is a devoted children’s advocate.
-As your lawyer, he will fight to protect your best interests and those of your children both during and after divorce.
+Gary J. Frank and Hanna Amar are devoted children’s advocates.
+As your lawyers, they will fight to protect your best interests and those of your children both during and after divorce.
 Contact our office online or call 602-383-3610 to discuss your specific custody or modification needs.